 - VOX reported Trump aides said he doesn’t have an agenda or plan much preparation for the meeting, raising concerns that Putin, a master tactician who arrives meticulously well-prepared, will outplay Trump.

 - Trump also succeeded at distracting from the bombshell of possible collusion, voter roll request ,and other highly controversial stories.

 - WSJ reported the first evidence of collusion between the Trump campaign and Russia.
 A Republican operative, Peter Smith, tried to get Hillary’s 33k deleted emails from Russian hackers in concert with Flynn.

 - Smith passed away in May.
 The Trump campaign said if Flynn coordinated with Smith, “it would have been in his capacity as a private individual.”

 - WSJ also reported Smith’s story is consistent with intelligence agencies intercepts of Russian hackers discussing how to obtain emails from Hillary’s server and transmit them to Flynn via an intermediary.

-- Late Friday, the WSJ broadened its story saying Smith cited other key Trump regime players — Bannon, Conway and Clovis — in his Sept.
+- Late Friday, the WSJ broadened its story saying Smith cited other key Trump regime players — Bannon, Conway, and Sam Clovis — in his Sept.
 7, 2016 recruitment document for his effort to get Hillary’s 33k deleted emails.

-- On Friday, NY Magazine reported on Trump’s efforts to possibly blackmail Joe and Mika by using a story to be published at Trump ally David Pecker’s National Enquirer making their affair public.
+- On Friday, New York Magazine reported on Trump’s efforts to possibly blackmail Joe and Mika by using a story to be published at Trump ally David Pecker’s National Enquirer making their affair public.